Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 01/03/2025
+Date: 03/03/2025

 What was done today:

-Callback function ,map,filter and reduce in js and Implementing frontend API, use effect, use ref in fundoo notes.
+implement UI For signup and login using material ui and use api for use backend